-Prof. Dr. Artur Zrenner University of Paderborn Faculty of Science Department of Physics Warburger Str.
+Prof. Dr. Artur Zrenner Paderborn University Faculty of Science Department of Physics Warburger Str.
 100 33098 Paderborn

-Phone:+49-5251-60-2692Fax:+49-5251-60-3710Email:Artur.zrenner@upb.deInternet:http://physik.uni-paderborn.de/zrenner/
+Email: artur.zrenner@upb.de

+Internet: http://physik.uni-paderborn.de/zrenner/

-The research activities of the nanostructure optoelectronics group are focused on the physics and technology of semiconductor nanostructures and on the development and application of advanced optical analytics.
+The research activities of the nanostructure optoelectronics group are focused on the physics and technology of semiconductor quantum dots and on advanced optical analytics.

-Our work on semiconductor nanostructures is concentrated on the preparation and investigation of single quantum systems, their controlled manipulation and functionalization on the level of single electrons, excitons or photons.
-This research field falls into the area of solid-state based quantum technology, in which the coherent optoelectronic control of single quantum systems and nonlinear interactions are of fundamental importance.
+Our research on quantum dots is concentrated on the investigation of single quantum systems and their controlled manipulation and functionalization on the level of single electrons, excitons or photons.
+This research field falls into the area of solid-state based quantum technology.
+Our work is focused on the ultrafast electric control of quantum dots in the coherent regime and on the nonlinear quantum optical control of optical transitions in quantum dots.